 Aspinal of London

-A wallet, a belt, a briefcase and a notebook.
-Timeless men’s accessories are almost invariably made from leather.
+Wallets, bags, belts, briefcases, notebooks… timeless men’s accessories are almost invariably made from leather.
 And while Aspinal of London may not be the oldest name in British leather goods, it is one that understands the importance of quality materials and contemporary-meets-classic styling.
-Expect sleek looks, premium construction and subtle, gold branding.
+Expect sleek aesthetics, premium construction and subtle, gold branding.